-I am a researcher and teacher based in Oulu Finland with over 25 years of professional experience.
-My current main interest is in promoting sustainability and well-being within planetary boundaries.
+I am a researcher and teacher based in Oulu Finland with over 30 years of professional experience.
+Currently my main area of interest is in educational initiatives to promote sustainability and well-being within planetary boundaries.

 I have directed international projects on education and sustainability in Europe and Asia – most recently Gross National Happiness action research in Bhutan.
 The projects have often been geographically distributed utilising web-based technologies.